basicmachines/mlp/README.md

-# mlp
+# mlpnet.py
-Simple Python implementation of feed-forward multi-layer perceptron (MLP) neural networks using numpy and scipy.
+Python implementation of feed-forward multi-layer perceptron (MLP) neural networks using numpy and scipy based on theory taught by Andrew Ng on coursera.org and the Octave code examples from this course.

-This is a work-in-progress.
+This is still a work-in-progress.
 Still some bugs and fixes to do so don't recommend using this yet...

 ## Applications